JSchlensok/VespaG/README.md

 - `--no-csv`: Whether no CSV output should be produced.
 - `--h5-output`: Whether a file containing predictions in HDF5 format should be created.
 - `--zero-idx`: Whether to enumerate protein sequences (both in- and output) starting at 0.
+- `--normalize`: Whether to normalize predicted scores to [0,1] interval by applying a sigmoid to the predicted GEMME substitution scores (which are on a broader spectrum of about [-10,2], although some predicted values fall out of this)

 #### Examples